-Speaking with (or in) tongues is “the supernatural gift of speaking in another language without it having been learnt.”
-The Greek word underlying this phrase is “glossa”, which means a tongue, either as the organ of the body or as a language.
-Hence, a modern theological term for speaking in tongues is “glossolalia”.
-Some modern translations render the KJV phrase “speak with other tongues” as “speak in foreign tongues” (Moffat), “speak in foreign languages” (Good speed), and “speak in different languages” (Phillips).
+Speaking with (or in) tongues is “the supernatural gift of speaking in another language without it having been learned.”
+The Greek word underlying this phrase is glossa, which means a tongue, either as the organ of the body or as a language.
+Hence, a modern theological term for speaking in tongues is glossolalia.
+Some modern translations render the KJV phrase “speak with other tongues” as “speak in foreign tongues” (Moffat), “speak in foreign languages” (Goodspeed), and “speak in different languages” (Phillips).

 Speaking in tongues is not gibberish or merely an unintelligible, ecstatic utterance without objective meaning.
 Those who speak in tongues speak in genuine languages, even though the speakers themselves do not understand what they say.
 Many times observers recognize these languages (Acts 2:5-12).
-The languages can be either human or angelic in nature (I Corinthians 13:1).
+The languages can be either human or angelic in nature (1 Corinthians 13:1).
 Speaking in tongues is not an accidental, irrelevant, unimportant, or rare phenomenon; it is a gift from God and a significant part of God’s plan for the New Testament church.

+Isaiah foretold the role of tongues in the church, (Isaiah 28:11-12).
 The rest and refreshing is the baptism of the Holy Spirit (Acts 2:38; 3:19), and Isaiah predicted that stammering lips and foreign languages would accompany it.
 Some assert that Isaiah referred merely to an invasion of Israel by foreigners, but this argument ignores several important points:

 - Isaiah associated tongues with rest and refreshing, not invasion.

-- Paul applied Isaiah’s words to speaking in tongues:
+- Paul applied Isaiah’s words to speaking in tongues.

-4. Paul used the passage in Isaiah to teach that God has chosen speaking in tongues as a sign in the New Testament church to encourage unbelievers to believe His Word.
+Paul used the passage in Isaiah to teach that God has chosen to speak in tongues as a sign in the New Testament church to encourage unbelievers to believe His Word, (1 Corinthians 14:21-22).
 If Isaiah 28:11-12 does refer to a foreign invasion of Israel, then it has an immediate fulfillment (Assyrian invasion) and a distant fulfillment (tongues in the New Testament church).

-The Day of Pentecost
+Use of Tongues on the Day of Pentecost

 After this, they were all filled with the Spirit and began to speak in other tongues as the Spirit enabled them.
 Acts 2:4 teaches that the miracle took place as the Spirit moved on the speakers, not on the hearers.
 They began to speak in tongues only after the Spirit had entered, so speaking in tongues was the unique sign that each person had been baptized or filled with the Spirit.

 The sound of wind and the tongues like fire never appear again in Scripture.
-Apparently they accompanied the founding of the New Testament church and the first outpouring of the Spirit much as lightning, thunder, and fire had accompanied the giving of the Law in the Old Testament (Exodus 19:16-19).
+Apparently, they accompanied the founding of the New Testament church and the first outpouring of the Spirit much as lightning, thunder, and fire had accompanied the giving of the Law in the Old Testament, (Exodus 19:16-19).
 Once God demonstrated that His Spirit was freely available to all, there was no need to emphasize it again in this fashion.
 Unlike the sound and the fire, however, speaking in tongues does reoccur a number of times in the Bible.
-Since it is the only sign particularly associated with an individual Spirit baptism (the others are signs of the availability of the Spirit), speaking in tongues has a lasting importance and function that the other signs do not.
+Since it is the only sign particularly associated with individual Spirit baptism (the others are signs of the availability of the Spirit), speaking in tongues has lasting importance and function that the other signs do not.

 Jews from many nations were in Jerusalem to celebrate the feast of Pentecost.
 When the 120 received the Spirit and began to speak in tongues, many of these visitors began to gather, with fourteen foreign lands being represented (Acts 2:5-11).
 These foreign Jews began to hear the various languages of their native countries and marveled that uneducated Galileans could speak all these foreign tongues.